 Where can I ride?

-E-scooters are only permitted to travel on bicycle lanes, shared paths, and lower speed roads (up to 60km/h) and only in participating councils - download the map of the e-scooter trial zones here.
-The bike map feature in the arevo app can help you find bike paths and roads to safely ride on.
+E-scooters are only permitted to travel on bicycle lanes, shared paths, and lower speed roads (up to 60km/h) and only in participating councils.
+The Arevo's Bike Map can help you find bike paths and roads to safely ride on.

 Private e-scooters